jlangr/ccode2/continuous-design.md

 }
 ```

 Often, eliminating duplication involves replacing concrete details with abstractions.
-It's generally a win-win-win-win situation (increased conciseness, clarity, ease of confirmability, and a springboard to increased cohesion), but we don't go overboard by obsessing over two lines of code that happen to look the same.
+It's generally a win-win-win-win situation (increased conciseness, clarity, and ease of confirmability, plus a springboard to increased cohesion), but we don't go overboard by obsessing over two lines of code that happen to look the same.
 We seek to find and eradicate duplicate implementations of concepts, not incidentally common lines of code.

 Duplication fosters many increases in cost/effort: